-The IBM Social Program Management Web Development Accelerator tool generates code from the metadata in the modules_config.json file, which is the only file that you need to source control.
+The IBM Social Program Management Web Development Accelerator tool generates code from the metadata in the modules\config.json file, which is the only file that you need to source control.
 The code is generated each time that you click Generate in the tool, or run the npm install, npm run build, or npm run wda-generate commands.

-Enforce code style with ESlint
+Enforce good code style with ESLint and EditorConfig